NickChubb/LaTeXGenerator/README.md

 ## The Future...

-1) Add functionality to manage my resume and cover letters with header
+* functionality to manage my resume and cover letters with header
+* compile to pdf...? (or should the users TeX editor handle that?)